123git2020/MixText/README.md

 ### Pre-processing the data

+_It seems that there is no yahoo dataset identical to the one used by the authors._

 Note that for AG News and DB Pedia, we only utilize the content (without titles) to do the classifications, and for IMDB we do not perform any pre-processing.